Specific impulse: General considerations

 Specific impulse should not be confused with energy efficiency, which can decrease as specific impulse increases, since propulsion systems that give high specific impulse require high energy to do so.

 Specific impulse should not be confused with total thrust.
 Thrust is the force supplied by the engine and depends on the propellant mass flow through the engine.
 Specific impulse measures the thrust per propellant mass flow.
 Thrust and specific impulse are related by the design and propellants of the engine in question, but this relationship is tenuous: in most cases, high thrust and high specific impulse are mutually exclusive engineering goals.
 For example, LH_{2}/LO_{2} bipropellant produces higher I_{sp} (due to higher chemical energy and lower exhaust molecular mass) but lower thrust than RP-1/LO_{2} (due to higher density and propellant flow).
-In many cases, propulsion systems with very high specific impulse—some ion thrusters reach 25x-35x better I_{sp} than chemical engines—produce correspondingly low thrust.
+In many cases, propulsion systems with very high specific impulse—some ion thrusters reach 25–35 times better I_{sp} than chemical engines—produce correspondingly low thrust.

 When calculating specific impulse, only propellant carried with the vehicle before use is counted, in the standard interpretation.
 This usage best corresponds to the cost of operating the vehicle.
 For a chemical rocket, unlike a plane or car, the propellant mass therefore would include both fuel and oxidizer.
 For any vehicle, optimizing for specific impulse is generally not the same as optimizing for total performance or total cost.
 In rocketry, a heavier engine with a higher specific impulse may not be as effective in gaining altitude, distance, or velocity as a lighter engine with a lower specific impulse, especially if the latter engine possesses a higher thrust-to-weight ratio.
 This is a significant reason for most rocket designs having multiple stages.
 The first stage can optimized for high thrust to effectively fight gravity drag and air drag, while the later stages operating strictly in orbit and in vacuum can be more easily optimized for higher specific impulse, especially for high delta-v orbits.